HCL-TECH-SOFTWARE/volt-mx-docs/version/95/Foundry/voltmxfoundry_containers_helm/Content/Installing_Containers_With_Helm.md

     Upgrading from a prior version of Foundry:

     - Obtain the `upgrade.properties` file from your prior deployment copying it into the same directory as values.yaml.
-    - Invoke the init-guid script specifying the file path of the prior deployment's upgrade.properties:  `./init-guid.sh --upgrade upgrade.properties`
+    - Invoke the init-guid script specifying the file path of the prior deployment's upgrade.properties:  `./init-guid.sh --upgrade .`

     For a new deployment (non upgrade):